'

 In addition, visitors also come to Bukit Malawati to see the silvered leaf monkeys and long-tailed macaques.
 You can buy food (such as peanuts) to feed them as well.

-Note: during weekdays, you can drive your own car to the hill.
-But at weekend, it’s not allowed, you will need to take a tram instead.
+Note: During weekdays, you can drive your own car to the hill.
+But at the weekend, it’s not allowed, you will need to take a tram instead.
 The Tram ticket is RM5/adult and RM3/child.
 The ticket counter is at the gate.

 You can book either 1 single activity or the whole package.
 There are different packages offered too, but I highly recommend you to book the full package including sky mirror, Eagle feeding, fireflies, and blue tears (normally, 5 minutes ATV for free is included in this package).